GLOBAL MARKETS-Stocks rally, dollar gains as Omicron fears ease

 "By severely limiting the FOMC's ability to respond to downside risks posed by Omicron, inflation has effectively destroyed the Fed put," Jefferies analysts said in note.

-Bitcoin BTC=BTSP slid 0.44% atop $49,208.37 after hitting a low of $41,967 over the weekend as profit-taking and macro-economic concerns prompted nearly $1 billion worth of selling across cryptocurrencies.
+Bitcoin BTC=BTSP last traded down 8.25% at $49,169.46 after hitting a low of $41,967 over the weekend as profit-taking and macro-economic concerns prompted nearly $1 billion worth of selling across cryptocurrencies.

-Oil climbed by $2 a barrel toward $72 on hopes the Omicron variant would have a less damaging economic impact and as the prospect of an imminent rise in Iranian oil exports receded.
+Oil climbed more than 4% on hopes Omicron will have a less damaging economic impact if its symptoms prove to be mostly mild and as the prospect of an imminent rise in Iranian oil exports receded.

-(Reporting by Herbert Lash, additional reporting by Julien Ponthus in London, Bansari Mayur Kamdar in Bengaluru and Wayne Cole; Editing by Emelia Sithole-Mataris, Chizu Nomiyama and David Gregorio)
+(Reporting by Herbert Lash, additional reporting by Julien Ponthus in London, Bansari Mayur Kamdar in Bengaluru and Wayne Cole; Editing by David Gregorio and Nick Zieminski)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))